erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 but there was no central registry of such agreements.
 Without one, conflicts were a possibility.

-In order use EWP Network in your mobility process, key facts about all IMAs MUST be saved to a central EWP repository, which will keep track of all the changes and provide the latest copy of the agreement to all of the partners.
+In order to use EWP Network in your mobility process, key facts about all IMAs MUST be saved to a central EWP repository, which will keep track of all the changes and provide the latest copy of the agreement to all of the partners.